 Ever feel like you are not one of the cool kids and need a decoder ring or Google translator to understand all the terms we hear and read about in this digital age?
 Well, you’re not alone.
 However, the terms DX, UX and CX will continue to reshape our personal and professional lives, so it is important we understand what they mean and how they are related.

-DX — Digital Transformation
+DX — What is (DX) Digital Transformation?

 Digital transformation is the integration of technology into every aspect of a business, improving how it operates and delivers value to customers.
 A digital transformation strategy must consider market demand, customer behavior, technology innovations, the economy and regulatory laws.
 Successful execution of this transformation strategy delivers a digital experience embraced by both customers and employees and separates winners from losers in every market.

 UX — User Experience and the use of Technology

 A great digital transformation user experience cannot be delivered without understanding the customer, which is why developing user personas is necessary.
 When creating personas, we need to understand user goals, challenges and their work environment.
 If you notice, I didn’t say technology because like digital transformation, user experience is not all about technology.
-A positive user experience can only be achieved when we enable a user to do what they are trying to do in a way that is efficient and fits their environment.
+A positive user experience with digital transformation can only be achieved when we enable a user to do what they are trying to do in a way that is efficient and fits their environment.
 This is why every product or service must consider the use of smartphones and internet-enabled devices, as that is very often the portal used to interact with a company.

-CX — Customer Experience
+CX — Customer Experience Driven by Digital Transformation

 Everything a company does contributes to the customer experience — marketing, the sales process, customer care, leadership and how employees are treated.
 As society and technology change, new factors have emerged that also impact customer perceptions — data privacy, gender and race equality, charitable contributions and environmental sustainability.
-Customer experience is becoming the leading brand differentiator and the way companies compete for market share.
+Customer experience and digital transformation are becoming the leading brand differentiator and the way companies compete for market share.
 Price and product are quickly slipping into second place as brand differentiators.

 DX, UX and CX are all intertwined and have one thing in common — people.
 Digital transformation is driving customer experience and is forcing businesses to change how they operate to be more customer-centric, agile and innovative.
 It is as much of a cultural and organizational change as it is technological change.
-The user experience seeks to improve the usability and satisfaction that occurs when the customer and product or service interact.
+The digital user experience seeks to improve the usability and satisfaction that occurs when the customer and product or service interact.
 A desired outcome of digital transformation is to improve the user experience.

 Maybe we don’t all need to understand all the new terms and buzzwords.
 Organizations that listen to the customer and put people first will ultimately be the most successful.
 We want to work for and do business with these companies.
 We live in a data-driven society, so I’m not downplaying the importance of technology.
 However, in this digital era change is constant.
 Therefore, technology must continually evolve to respond to the way people work, play and think or it quickly becomes obsolete.